mah0001/metadata-editor-docs-v2/templates_purpose.md

 # Purpose of templates

-## Simplifying the use of metadata standards
+## Simplify and tailor the use of metadata standards

 Metadata standards include more metadata elements than needed by any user for documenting a specific dataset.
 The reason is that standards are developed to address many use cases and meet the needs of diverse organizations.
 To simplify their usage, **metadata templates** are created and used.
-Metadata templates are tailored subsets of the metadata standard's elements, designed for particular purposes or user groups while maintaining compliance with the standard.
-Metadata templates allow for customization in several dimensions:
+Metadata templates are **tailored subsets** of the metadata standard's elements, designed for particular purposes or user groups while maintaining compliance with the standard.
-- ***Label:*** The labels provided in the metadata standard can be replaced with labels that conform to an organization's lexicon or stipulations.
-- ***Status:*** Metadata elements can be designated as required or recommended.
-Declaring a metadata element as required will not prevent the metadata from being saved when no content is provided, but it will prevent it from being validated by applications that require such validation.
-It serves as a useful quality control.
-Only a minimal number of elements are required in the metadata standards themselves.
-Elements not required by the standard can be designated as required in the templates.
-It is however advised against making numerous elements mandatory and to label those not crucial for the functioning of the data management system as recommended rather than required.
-- ***Description/Instructions:*** Tailored descriptions and instructions can be provided for each metadata element.
-These descriptions can be compiled and used to produce the guidelines to data curators.
-- ***Controlled vocabularies:*** Controlled vocabularies can be specified for some metadata elements.
-- ***Default values:*** Default values can be provided for selected elements, albeit these are infrequently utilized.
-- ***Validation rules:*** Customized validation rules can be set, using regular expressions, value ranges, or others, to guarantee metadata coherence and uniformity.
-- ***Adding elements:*** Elements that are not part of a standard can be added in templates.

-These various customization options help tailor standards to specific use cases.
-They also enable the creation of templates in different languages.
-The Metadata Editor provides a Template Manager tool to generate such templates.

 Templates will automatically generate the metadata entry pages that the data curators will see when they document a dataset.

 ![image](img/ME_UG_v1-0-0_template_entry_screen.png)

+Metadata templates allow for tailoring metadata elements in several ways:
+- ***Label:*** The label of a metadata element provided in the metadata standard can be replaced with a label that conform to an organization's lexicon or stipulations.
+- ***Status:*** Some metadata elements may be declared as *required* in the metadata standard itself.
+This status cannot be changed.
+But metadata elements that are not required in a standard can be designated as *required* or *recommended* in a template.
+Declaring a metadata element as required will not prevent the metadata from being saved when no content is provided, but it will prevent the metadata from being *validated*.
+It thus serves as a useful quality control.
+It is however advised against making too many elements required, and to set important but not crucial elements as recommended rather than required.
+- ***Description/instructions:*** A tailored description and instructions can be provided in a template for each metadata element.
+These descriptions serve as guidelines for data curators.
+- ***Controlled vocabularies:*** A controlled vocabulary can be specified for a metadata element, when applicable.
+- ***Default values:*** A default value can be set for a metadata element.
+Default values in the Metadata editor will not be automatically applied; an option is provided to the data curator to apply default values that have been entered in the template.
+- ***Validation rules:*** Customized validation rules can be set for each metadata element, using regular expressions, by setting a valid range for values, or other, to guarantee metadata coherence and uniformity.
+- ***Adding elements:*** Elements that are not part of a metadata standard can be added in a template, as *additional* elements.

+These various customization options help tailor metadata standards to specific use cases in an organization.
+They also enable the creation of templates in different languages.

+The Metadata Editor provides a *Template Manager* to generate and edit metadata templates.

 Templates offer flexibility and convenience, but coherence across an organization should be maintained.
 Ideally, each data type would use a unique template.
 However, multiple templates per data type are allowable for specialized cases, though this number should be minimized.

-## Embedding controlled vocabularies in the metadata standards
+## Embed controlled vocabularies in the metadata standards

 A **controlled vocabulary**, also known as a **code list**, is a predefined and structured set of terms (with corresponding codes) that are consistently used to populate specific metadata elements.
 Controlled vocabularies are applied to a limited number of elements within a metadata standard to ensure uniformity and precision.